impierce/identity-wallet/tests/README.md

     - `@testing-library/jest-dom` for convenient matchers
     - test globals are enabled to reduce boilerplate imports

+> We only test the frontend code here, the Tauri API is mocked!

 ### Backend

 - focus on state changes, especially reducers need to be tested thoroughly